Geoff Ramsey: Personal life

 While changing his surname to his stepfather's, "Ramsey", he was informed by the court that it would not cost any more to change any of his other names, so he jokingly changed his middle name to "Lazer".

-It is not publicly known when Ramsey married his first wife, Sarah but as mentioned in a story from the Rooster Teeth podcast it just so happened he finalised his divorce from his first wife and got engaged to his second on the same day.
+It is not publicly known when Ramsey married his first wife, Sarah, but as mentioned in a story from the Rooster Teeth podcast, it just so happened that he finalized his divorce from his first wife and got engaged to his second on the same day.

 Ramsey married his second wife, Griffon Ramsey, in 2005.
-They have a daughter named Millicent.
+They have a daughter named Millicent (Millie).
 In November 2017, Griffon confirmed on Twitter that the two were in the process of an amicable divorce.
 Geoff announced the following April that he was divorced in a video on the Let's Play channel on YouTube.

 Ramsey began dating an Austin-based hairstylist/salon owner, Emily Hatfield, in 2019.
 The couple became engaged in October 2022, and were married November 2023.